ten-protocol/go-ten/design/fast_finality.md

 ## Glossary

-* *Light batch*: A set of transactions considered to be soft-finalised
+* *Light batch*: A set of transactions produced by the designated sequencer, considered to be soft-finalised in that order

 ## Requirements

 * Finality
   * Transaction *soft* finality (finality guaranteed by the sequencer) is achieved in under one second
   * There is eventual transaction *hard* finality (finality guaranteed by the L1)
-  * The sequencer achieves hard finality on an agreed cadence
+  * The sequencer is incentivised to achieve hard finality on an agreed cadence
-  * Transactions are hard-finalised in the same order they are soft-finalised
+  * The sequencer is incentivised to hard-finalise transactions in the same order they are soft-finalised
   * The sequencer is not able to "rewrite history" (or is strongly disincentivised from doing so), even for soft-final transactions
 * Censorship resistance
-  * Nodes can bypass the sequencer to include transactions on the L1 directly (possibly at higher cost and slower finality)
+  * End-users can bypass the sequencer to include transactions on the L1 directly (possibly at higher cost and slower finality)
   * The sequencer distributes all soft-finalised transactions to all nodes
   * Nodes can easily prove whether a given soft-finalised transaction was hard-finalised, and in the correct order